Love writing about all things lez/bi/queer? Studying journalism or looking to break into the industry? We got you.

 Sounds great!
 How do I apply?

-You should also include an original article of up to 400 words, which you have written to appeal to the DIVA website audience.
+You should also include an original article of up to 400 words, which you have written to appeal to DIVA’s online audience.
 (Keep in mind that applications that do not demonstrate a clear understanding of DIVA’s editorial intention and audience demographic will not be considered).

 Send your application with the subject line WORK EXPERIENCE to email@example.com